 Dr Talitha Kearey, University of Cambridge.
 Topic: Virgil, Aeneid 6

 Professor Daniel Orrells, KCL.
-Topic: Ovid's Narcissus and Echo
+Topic: Ovid's Narcissus and Echo, Virgil Aeneid I

 Professor Fiachra Mac Góráin, UCL.
 Topic: The god, Dionysus